unitycontainer/documentation/tutorials/Annotation/constructor.md

 * [Constructor Injection using explicit registration](xref:Tutorial.Injection.Constructor).
 With this technique, you register the [Type](xref:System.Type) and apply an [Injection Constructor Member](xref:Unity.Injection.InjectionConstructor) that specifies the dependencies to the registration.
 For more information see <xref:Tutorial.Injection.Constructor>

 * **Annotated Constructor Injection**.
-With this technique, you apply attributes to the class constructor(s) that specify the injection configuration.
+With this technique, you apply [InjectionConstructor](xref:Unity.InjectionConstructorAttribute) attribute to one of the class constructors to designate it to be used to instantiate an instance.

 ## Annotated Constructor Injection